aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells provides the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/go-cpp/chart/getworksheet/) method which returns the reference of the worksheet that contains the chart.
+Sometimes you want to access a worksheet from a chart's reference.
+Aspose.Cells provides the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/go-cpp/chart/getworksheet/) method which returns a reference to the worksheet that contains the chart.

 {{% /alert %}}

 The following example shows how to use the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/go-cpp/chart/getworksheet/) method.
 The code first prints the name of the worksheet, then accesses the first chart on the worksheet.
 It then prints the worksheet name again, using the [**Chart::GetWorksheet**](https://reference.aspose.com/cells/go-cpp/chart/getworksheet/) method.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetWorksheetOfTheChart.go" >}}

-Below is the console output that the sample code results in.
+Below is the console output produced by the sample code.
 As you can see, it prints the same worksheet name both times.

 {{< highlight java >}}